tw2113/upallnightmovies/plugins/the-seo-framework-extension-manager/extensions/essentials/honeypot/trunk/readme.md

 1. Randomized CSS-hidden fields using HTML5 and time-limited IDs.
 Targets the same bots as above, but other bots that scrape comment forms for postponed abuse will also get caught.
 1. Randomized JavaScript.
 Most bots don't use a real browser that supports JavaScript, so they'll fail this test.
 Humans that don't use JavaScript are asked kindly to empty a field.
 1. Verification nonces.
 With this, bots can no longer abuse easily exposed endpoints in WordPress to leave comments.
-1. GPU timers.
+1. GPU timer.
 The bot must actually render the page to pass this test, blocking spam from many emulated browsers.
+1. Timestamp.
+Bots can speed up GPU timers, but they can't speed up this one.
+Fast typers will pass this enciphered timestamp test, but faster bots won't.

-All five methods are entirely randomized and use secure authentication methods, so no robot can learn how to bypass Honeypot.
+All six methods are entirely randomized and use secure authentication methods, so no robot can learn how to bypass Honeypot.
 These methods combined block a broad spectrum of robot spamming techniques.
 Hence, Honeypot has a **99.99% catch-rate**.
 Now you can finally uninstall and delete Akismet.

 ## FAQ

-### How do the five methods help me?
+### How do the six methods help me?

 Below you find an overview of each method implemented in Honeypot.